Introduction & how configuration works

 Cross-account / home-account IAM role

-The base CloudFormation template (new-VPC or existing/BYO-VPC) ships an intentionally minimal instance role.
+The base CloudFormation template (in either VPC mode) ships an intentionally minimal instance role.
 From it the gateway boots, elects a leader, associates its Elastic IP, and runs outbound source NAT on its primary interface -- with no further configuration.
 Most other features, however, require a separately deployed operational IAM role -- the cross-account / home-account role -- without which those features will not work.

 You deploy this operational role once in your home account (the account running the gateway) and once in each additional account you want the gateway to manage.
 The gateway computes every IAM policy for you; you never hand-edit policy JSON.